family-after-signing-contract-estate-agent-2

 Offer recommendations

 Appointing a solicitor straight away can reduce the overall process significantly.
-If you’re struggling finding a solicitor, most estate agents know reputable local solicitors, which can be helpful because they know the local property market and its specific nuances.
+If you’re struggling to find a solicitor, most estate agents know reputable local solicitors.
+This can be helpful because they know the local property market and its specific nuances, including how to handle local authority searches, environmental searches, and potential delays in getting a confirmed completion date.

 Problem solving

-If there are any issues along the way, such as delays in the process, your estate agent should try and smooth everything out.
-They are the go-to point for both the seller and buyer and will be in continuous contact with all parties to make sure everything is going to plan.
+If there are any issues along the way, such as delays in the process or complications with the condition of the property, your estate agent should try and smooth everything out.
+They are the go-to point for both the seller and buyer.
+The agent will be in continuous contact with all parties, including mortgage lenders and solicitors, to make sure everything is going to plan.

 Point of contact

-An estate agent will remain on hand to answer any further queries that might arise from the conveyancing process or that might arise from the buyer.
+An estate agent will remain on hand to answer any further queries that might arise from the conveyancing process or from the buyer.
 Basically, if there’s something you’re unsure about, ask the agent.
-The best estate agents are quick to respond, answer questions promptly and ease any concerns.
+The best estate agents are quick to respond, answer questions promptly and ease any concerns, right through to completion day.

 What can sellers and buyers do to help keep things moving?

 While the estate agent is still vital once an offer has been accepted, sellers and buyers can also play a pivotal role to keep things moving.
-For instance, the quicker you respond to queries from solicitors, mortgage lenders, the faster you can get to exchange of contracts.
+For instance, the quicker you respond to queries from solicitors, mortgage lenders, or your removals company, the faster you can get to the exchange of contracts.

 Respond quickly to queries

-Solicitors and mortgage lenders will ask for and share a lot of documentation once conveyancing starts.
-The quicker everyone responds to queries – be it providing information for the mortgage application or reviewing the findings from the property survey – the faster the deal can move on to the next stage.
+Solicitors and mortgage lenders will ask for and share a lot of documentation once conveyancing starts, including bank statements.
+The quicker everyone responds to queries, such as providing information for the mortgage application, reviewing the mortgage valuation, or discussing the condition of the property following a survey, the faster the deal can move on to the next stage.

 Have all necessary documentation to hand

-As a homeowner you will have accumulated plenty of paperwork relating to the workings of your home, for example, the manual for the boiler, receipts for any fixtures and fittings you had put in.
-Having these to hand, and taking steps to resolve any issues like missing certificates as early in the process as possible will help you be as responsive to queries as possible.
+As a homeowner, you will have accumulated plenty of paperwork relating to the workings of your home.
+For example, the manual for the boiler or receipts for any fixtures and fittings you had put in.
+Having these to hand and taking steps to resolve any issues like missing certificates early in the process will help you be as responsive to queries as possible.

 Keep a record of your communications